 Not long before my car was vandalized, we were joined by a new supervisor named Rabbit from another department.
 She was a new hire from another competitor that was located close to our company.
 Rabbit was originally from Long Island, NY.
 She was a physically attractive woman compared to some other women at work.
 Pretty much all male employees were weak at their knees.
 They have been dancing on top of cars and stumbling out of bars.
 They followed her through the dark because they couldn’t get enough.
 She was the medicine and the pain, the tattoo inside their brains.
 It was obvious that she was making the typical them break their typical rules.
 They were suckers for her.
 Pretty much all of them were suckers for female employees who were good at flattering.

 When she became our supervisor for the department, I was happy because I was tired of working alongside with the Triangle Offense.
-I thought that nothing will change unless we had someone who was different than the previous one.
+I thought that nothing will change unless we had someone who was different than the previous supervisor.
 I decided to talk to her for the first time within a few days in our department.

 “I am happy to see that you are our new supervisor.
 Do you have what it takes and make tough decisions to run this business?”